About the Project

 The wind farm is expected to have an installed capacity of approximately 110MW, producing enough electricity for approximately 46,000 typical homes on an average day of wind.

 When constructed the wind farm is proposed to consist of 31 turbines and associated infrastructure, including the following:

 - Wind turbines – BJCE Australia will install 31 Goldwind 3.5MW wind turbines, with a height from the base of the tower to the highest tip of the rotor blades of 180m (ground to blade tip).
 The turbine towers will be connected to concrete foundations buried in the ground.
 There will be a small set of electrical switchgear located next to each wind turbine.

 - Access tracks – the locations of the turbines will be linked by gravel tracks.
 Each turbine location will also include a gravel area to setup the cranes used to lift the turbine components.

 - Electrical cables – turbines will be linked by an underground 33kV electrical cabling and fibre optic communications cabling.

-- Meteorological monitoring masts – up to three masts will be constructed to enable monitoring of wind speed and direction.
+- Meteorological monitoring masts – up to four masts will be constructed to enable monitoring of wind speed and direction.